 • Receive free food and lodging while in camp.

-• Teach BSA Scouts about Scouting and life in your country.
+• Teach Scouts BSA about Scouting and life in your country.

 • Learn about another Scout association.